Robert L. Moore (psychologist)

 Robert Louis Moore (August 13, 1942 - June 18, 2016) was an American Jungian analyst and consultant in private practice in Chicago, Illinois.
 He was the Distinguished Service Professor of Psychology, Psychoanalysis and Spirituality at the Chicago Theological Seminary; a training analyst at the C.G.
 Jung Institute of Chicago; and director of research for the Institute for the Science of Psychoanalysis.
 Author and editor of numerous books in psychology and spirituality, he lectured internationally on his formulation of a Neo-Jungian paradigm for psychotherapy and psychoanalysis.
 He was working on Structural Psychoanalysis and Integrative Psychotherapy: A Neo-Jungian Paradigm at the time of his death.

-Beginning in 2014 he had experienced a series of mini strokes and was subsequently suffering from vascular dementia.
-The reporting of his death in 2016 suggested that he may have shot his wife and then himself, but the forensic report concluded that gunshot residue from a fired gun was only found on the hands of his wife, Margaret Shanahan.
-The original news report that Moore had shot his wife was disputed by his niece, Marina Moore Weems, in a 2022 interview in which she provided the forensic report and pointed out inconsistencies in statements about what was observed at the scene.

 Life and career

 Robert Louis Moore was born on August 13, 1942.
 His parents were Golden Franklin Moore Sr. and Margaret DePriest Moore.
 Moore has characterized his roots as "Cajun Catholic, Russian Jewish, and Scotch-Irish Protestant".
 He was married to Margaret Shanahan and lived in Chicago.